Search Shortcut cmd + k | ctrl + k

 Check Constraint

-Check constraints allow you to specify an arbitrary boolean expression.
+Check constraints allow you to specify an arbitrary Boolean expression.
 Any columns that do not satisfy this expression violate the constraint.
 For example, we could enforce that the name column does not contain spaces using the following CHECK constraint.

 CREATE TABLE students (name VARCHAR CHECK (NOT contains(name, ' ')));